 - Open Day in September

 - Freshers’ Address in September

 - The Court Dinner in December

 There are also numerous invitations from departments, groups, clubs and societies to attend functions and events, but in all aspects other than attending meetings of Court the Rector’s participation is voluntary.
 Clerical support and office accommodation is provided on campus for the Rector, as is an expenses budget to meet costs associated with University duties.

-The potential value of a good rector to the interests of students is hard to exaggerate.
-He/she can exert considerable influence in Court and in the body politic of the university.
-He/she can be well-informed about student issues and concerns, can champion their causes, and can make sure that these issues are fully aired in Court.
+The potential value of a good Rector to the interests of students is hard to exaggerate.
+They can exert considerable influence in Court and in the body politic of the University.
+They can be well-informed about student issues and concerns, can champion their causes, and can make sure that these issues are fully aired in Court.

 History and Background

 From the Reformation until the late 17th century rectors were ministers from within the Glasgow area.
 During the 18th and early 19th centuries local landowners or Scottish legal or political figures filled the office.
 Two renowned Rectors prior to 1820 were Adam Smith, the author of the Wealth of Nations and Edmund Burke, the orator and political philosopher.